fjonasALICE/arTui/README.md

 [![INSPIRE-HEP](https://img.shields.io/badge/data%20source-INSPIRE--HEP-blue.svg)](https://inspirehep.net/)

-A Terminal User Interface (TUI) application for browsing, searching, and managing arXiv research papers.
+A Terminal User Interface (TUI) application to stay up to date with recent arXiv submissions.
 Built with Python and Textual, featuring a persistent SQLite database.
 This tool was built with the help of AI to test AI capabilities and to build something useful for myself.
 The code is not pretty and I simply wanted to create a usable tool for myself.

 **The main goal of the tool is to stay up to date with recent publications in your field**

 # Disclaimer
 This tool is not associated with arXiv and we thank arXiv for use of its open access interoperability.
-We also thank INSPIRE for provisding their API free of charge for educational and informational use.
+We also thank INSPIRE for providing their API free of charge for educational and informational use.
 The tool has been developed with the help of a mix of Claude Sonnet 4 and Gemini 2.5 Pro.
 ## Features
+Stay up with recent publications in your field.
+New arXiv articles get fetched automatically according to predefined categories, and can be further filtered using custom filters.
+Read something you like?
+Save it for future reading right in your local PDF reader!

+- **🚀 Smart Fetching**: Automatic background fetching of recent arXiv articles (last 7 days)
+- **🔍 Advanced Filtering**: Configure custom filters with category and text-based criteria
+- **📖 Reading Status**: Track viewed articles automatically
 - **🗃️ Persistent Database**: All articles stored locally in SQLite for fast offline access
-- **🚀 Smart Fetching**: Automatic background fetching of recent articles (last 7 days)
-- **🔍 Advanced Filtering**: Configure custom filters with category and text-based criteria
 - **📁 Category Management**: Organize articles by arXiv categories (cs.AI, hep-th, etc.)
 - **🏷️ Tag Management**: Add custom tags to articles and filter by tags
 - **📝 Notes Management**: Create and edit markdown notes for articles
 - **📚 BibTeX Citations**: Fetch and view BibTeX citations from Inspire-HEP
 - **💾 Save System**: Save and organize your favorite articles
-- **📖 Reading Status**: Track viewed articles automatically
 - **📱 Modern TUI**: Beautiful, responsive terminal interface with mouse support
 - **📄 PDF Integration**: Download and open PDFs directly from the application
 - **🔎 Full-Text Search**: Search across titles, authors, and abstracts

-- **⚡ Fast Performance**: Local database ensures instant search and browsing

 ## Screenshots